spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

     ![Touch Portal Plugin Import File Browse](images/tpp_file_selector.png)

 1. Select it and click 'Open' button
-    1. _**NOTE**_: You may get a warning saying the plugin is form the internet, do you trust it.
+    1. _**NOTE**_: You may get a warning saying the plugin is from the internet, do you trust it.
 If you trust me, accept it.
 1. When it is done importing you should see this popup

     ![Touch Portal Plugin Success Import](images/touch_portal_import_plugin_notification.png)